Anh-H-Projects/Excel-Projects/README.md

 This is to showcase my Excel projects in data analysis and data analytics.
-I practice with advanced functions and comlex fomulas.
+I practice with advanced functions and comlex formulas.